Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/rules/gamemastery-guide/chapter-1-gamemastery-basics.md

 When dealing with problems at the table, keep in mind the primary reason to play Pathfinder is to have fun.
 And that's true for everyone—player or GM.
 Don't "solve" a problem by reducing everyone's enjoyment of the game or their ability to forge a path for their characters.
 Of course, sometimes your solution might not make everyone deliriously happy.
 Play style is a highly personal, individual thing, rarely does a group agree on all things all the time.

 Solving problems can be as collaborative as the rest of the game.
-Only a foolish GM ignores the players' opinions— but that said, the final decision in resolving a problem rests with you.
+Only a foolish GM ignores the players' opinions—but that said, the final decision in resolving a problem rests with you.

 Issues at the table arise occasionally.
 Broadly, such problems can be separated into four main categories: distractions, total party kills, problematic players, and power imbalances.
 The first of these is covered in detail on page 491 of the _Core Rulebook_, and guidance for the others appears here.